Skip to main content

 Yes, brain tumors can cause headaches, but they are a rare cause of chronic headache.
 Tumor-related headaches typically worsen over weeks to months, are worse in the morning, and come with neurologic signs like weakness, vision changes, or seizures.
 SNOOP catches most of these patterns.

-A headache during pregnancy needs careful evaluation, especially in the second half of pregnancy, because it can signal preeclampsia (a dangerous rise in blood pressure with kidney involvement).
+A headache during pregnancy needs careful evaluation, particularly in the second half of pregnancy, because it can signal preeclampsia (a dangerous rise in blood pressure with kidney involvement).
 Always loop in your OB-GYN for any new or worsening headache pattern in pregnancy.

-Yes, chronic Lyme and other tick-borne infections can cause persistent headaches in some patients, especially after exposure in the Wissahickon, the Poconos, or South Jersey.
+Yes, chronic Lyme and other tick-borne infections can cause persistent headaches in some patients, particularly after exposure in the Wissahickon, the Poconos, or South Jersey.
 We screen with Lyme antibodies, Babesia, and Bartonella when the history fits.
 Treatment is nuanced.

 Occipital neuralgia is sharp, shooting pain at the base of the skull caused by irritation of the greater occipital nerve.
 It often comes from cervical spine tightness or whiplash.
 Targeted physical therapy and occasional nerve blocks usually help.
 We coordinate with structural physical therapists in Philly who specialize in this.

-Yes, occipital nerve blocks can be very effective in selected patients, especially those with pain at the base of the skull or chronic migraine that does not respond to oral medications.
+Yes, occipital nerve blocks can be very effective in selected patients, particularly those with pain at the base of the skull or chronic migraine that does not respond to oral medications.
 The injection uses lidocaine and sometimes a small amount of steroid.
 We refer to neurology partners who perform these.

 Yes, sleep apnea is a classic cause of morning headaches.
 Disrupted breathing raises CO2 overnight, which dilates brain vessels and triggers pain.
 A WatchPAT home study is a low-friction way to rule it in or out, even if you do not snore loudly.

-Yes, a headache can come from jaw tension, especially in patients who clench or grind at night (TMJ dysfunction, where the temporomandibular joint that connects your jaw to your skull is irritated).
+Yes, a headache can come from jaw tension, particularly in patients who clench or grind at night (TMJ dysfunction, where the temporomandibular joint that connects your jaw to your skull is irritated).
 A custom night guard, targeted physical therapy, and stress regulation usually help.

-Ketogenic diets help some patients with migraine, especially those with strong glucose-driven triggers.
+Ketogenic diets help some patients with migraine, particularly those with strong glucose-driven triggers.
 Ketones are an alternative brain fuel that bypass glucose.
 Long-term keto is hard to sustain.
 We sometimes try a structured 4 to 6 week trial to see if benefit is real.

 Daily aspirin is not first-line for migraine prevention because of bleeding risk and rebound headache potential.
 We use it carefully in selected patients, usually for cardiovascular reasons, and pair it with a stomach-protective strategy.
 Daily over-the-counter pain medication usually causes more headaches than it prevents.